-4.5.1 How will the Lead Agency ensure that the family contribution/co-payment, based on a sliding-fee scale, is affordable and is not a barrier to families receiving CCDF services (98.16 (k))?
-Check all that apply a.
+4.5.1 will the Lead Agency ensure that the family contribution/co-payment, based on a sliding- fee scale, ffordable and is not a barrier to families receiving CCDF services (98.16 (k))?
+Check all that apply. a.
 Limit the maximum co-payment per family.
-Describe: . b.
+Describe: N/A b.
 Limit the combined amount of co-payment for all children to a percentage of family income.
-List the percentage of the co-payment limit and c.
-Minimize the abrupt termination of assistance before a family can afford the full cost of care ('the cliff effect') as part of the graduated phase-out of assistance discussed in 3.2.5. ▼ d.
+List the percentage of the co-payment limit and describe.
+N/A c.
+Minimize the abrupt termination of assistance before a family can afford the full cost of care ("the cliff effect") as part of the graduated phase-out of assistance discussed in 3.2.5.
+Describe: N/A 4.5.2 the d.
 Other.

-Maryland does not charge a co-pay for families enrolled in TANF, for children receiving SSI or no co-pay for any children enrolled if one parent in the household receives SSI.
+Describe: Maryland does not charge a co-pay for families enrolled in TANF, for children receiving SSI or no co-pay for any children enrolled if one parent in the household receives SSI.
 Maryland limits the number of children for whom families must pay a co-pay.
 For example, a family with more than three children enrolled in child care does not pay a copay for the enrollment of the 4th child or greater.
 Maryland is currently revising COMAR to limit the maximum co-payment per family based upon a percentage of the gross household income.

-4.5.2.
-Does the Lead Agency choose the option to allow providers to charge families additional amounts above the required co-payment in instances where the provider's price exceeds the subsidy payment (98.45(b)(5))?
+The Lead Agency choose the option to allow providers to charge families additional amounts above required co-payment in instances where the provider's price exceeds the subsidy payment 45(b)(5))?
+No You IS and /es.
+If yes: i.

-No✓ Yes.
-If yes:

-- i.
 Provide the rationale for the Lead Agency's policy to allow providers to charge families additional amounts above the required co-payment, including a demonstration of how the policy promotes affordability and access for families.
 Maryland's currently reimburses at minimum the 60th percentile per payment region of the April 2019 MRS, which is more adequate for covering the full cost of care for more licensed child care providers across Maryland.
 Because child care is a private business, Maryland does not regulate the amount child care providers are allowed to charge families above the assigned copay.
-Maryland believes that limiting the amount that providers can charge would reduce the number of quality child care options for families eligible for CCS services, due to child care providers declining to accept payment that is below the cost of care. - ii.
+Maryland believes that limiting the amount that providers can charge would reduce the number of quality child care options for families eligible for CCS services, due to child care providers declining to accept payment that is below the cost of care. ii.
 Provide data (including data on the size and frequency of such amounts) on the extent to which CCDF providers charge additional amounts to families.

-Maryland collects the amount charged by providers on the MRS, from this data and based upon the payment region, it can be determined how many providers charge a fee above the amount in which the Child Care Scholarship Program reimburses.
+MSDE does not collect this information.
+However, based upon the MRS, Maryland reimburses at minimum the 60th percentile per payment region.
+This means 40% of Maryland providers have weekly tuition rates greater than the April 2019 MRS and current subsidy reimbursement.

-Maryland's Child Care Administration Tracking System (CCATS) captures the amount charged for a child of a similar age. - iii.
-Describe the Lead Agency's analysis of the interaction between the additional amounts charged to families with the required family co-payment, and the ability of current subsidy payment rates to provide access to care without additional fees.
+iii.
+Describe the Lead Agency's analysis of the interaction between the additional amounts charged to families with the required family co-payment and the ability of current subsidy payment rates to provide access to care without additional fees.
+MSDE does not collect this type of data.